Green Mountain Bloomery

 Keep a good distance from ripening fruit

-As fruit ripens, emitting ethylene gas, it can cause the flowers to decline before their time.
+As fruit ripens, it emits ethylene gas which can cause the flowers to decline prematurely.

 Change the water often and repeat the steps listed above